Unjust and disproportionate impact of COVID-19

 Understanding our data: What does this chart mean?

-These charts show us the health impact of COVID-19 by race and ethnicity.
+These charts show us the health impact of COVID-19 and vaccination rates by race and ethnicity.
 The first chart shows the percent of all COVID-19 cases and the rate (cases per 100,000 people) for each racial and ethnic group.
-It also shows the percent of the general population each racial and ethnic group makes up in Wisconsin.
+It also shows the percent of the general population each racial and ethnic group makes up in Wisconsin for comparison to the percent of all cases.

-The second chart shows us the weekly rate as a trend over time for each racial and ethnic group.
-Using the filter on the left, we are able to look at these trends over time for cases, hospitalizations, or deaths.
+The second chart shows us the rolling 2-week rates as a trend over time for each racial and ethnic group.

-Please note that the Wisconsin Electronic Disease Surveillance (WEDSS) system underwent routine maintenance and enhancements over the weekend of October 16-18, 2020.
+- October 16-18, 2020: The WEDSS system underwent routine maintenance and enhancements.
 Due to this temporary pause in reporting, multiple days of data were uploaded at once, affecting the single day count for the visualizations during that time.

 About our data: How do we measure this?

-Individuals in the Hispanic and Latino group could be of any race, and those in the other racial/ethnic groups are not Hispanic or Latino.
+Individuals in the Hispanic or Latinx group could be of any race, and those in the other racial/ethnic groups are not Hispanic or Latinx.
+Individuals are counted in only one group.

-Read our Frequently Asked Questions for more information on how cases of COVID-19 are reported to WEDSS.
+Read our Frequently Asked Questions for more information on how cases of COVID-19 are reported to WEDSS and how vaccinations are reported to WIR.

 Every morning by 9 a.m., we extract the data from WEDSS that will be reported on the DHS website at 2 p.m.
 These numbers are the official DHS numbers.
 Counties may report their own case and death counts on their own websites.
 Because WEDSS is a live system that constantly accepts data, case and death counts on county websites will differ from the DHS counts if the county extracted data from WEDSS at a different time of day.
 Please consult the county websites to determine what time of day they pull data from WEDSS.
 Combining the DHS and local totals will result in inaccurate totals.